VictoriaRaven/My-Portfolio/README.md

       - This is also one of the cons I deal with beucase some of my peers that I experienced in the past do not enjoy being taught by others.
 They prefer to learn it individually or not learn it at all out of disinterest, in which I will stop and let them be if that is what they choose to be.
 I do not enforce people to change them, but I do my best as a team player and leader to adjust to thier skills to make a team work.
 ### Overall
 - Based on reading this, it demonstrates my compatibility with the company's ethos and traits that they wish for me to be apart of their team.
-- If you are pleased with my communicaiton skills and perosnality traits that matches with your company, please take a look at my Public Repositries and consider me as a member to be apart of your team!
+- If you are pleased with my communication skills and personality traits that matches with your company, please take a look at my Public Repositories and consider me as a member to be apart of your team!
 - Thank you for taking the time to read this post.
 - Note: I removed media as it was unrelated to my professional GitHub page and I want to keep this as professional as possible.